ltskinner/machine-learning/books/category_theory/_DICTIONARY.md

 - non-pure function
   - a function that has side effects
   - there is a "side effect" or effective "output" other than the type interface
+- partial function:
+  - a function not defined for all possible values of its argument
+  - note: its not really a function in a mathematical sense